EnterpriseDB/tpa/docs/configure/postgres.md

-Set ``postgres_version`` in config.yml or use the [``--postgres-version`` configure option](../tpaexec-configure.md#software-versions) to specify which Postgres major version you want to install (e.g., 12, 11, 9.6).
+Set ``postgres_version`` in config.yml or use the [``--postgres-version`` configure option](../tpaexec-configure.md#software-versions) to specify which Postgres major version you want to install.
+The default version is currently 11, but you can select 9.4, 9.5, 9.6, 10, 12, or 13 instead.

+Everything else on this page is optional.
+Whether you choose package or source installation, the defaults are carefully selected to give you a working cluster.
+You can control every aspect of the installation if you want to, but you do not need to change anything.

 ## Package installation